David Meyer

 Professional Highlights:

 A leading scholar and researcher of the singing voice, baritone David Meyer is an active performer, teacher, clinician and voice scientist.
 He serves as associate professor of voice and voice pedagogy at Shenandoah Conservatory and is the director of the Janette Ogg Voice Research Center.
-He is also a member of the Scientific Advisory Board of the Voice Foundation and is the chairman of the Voice Science Advisory Committee of the National Association of Teachers of Singing.
+He is an associate editor of the Journal of Singing, is a member of the Scientific Advisory Board of the Voice Foundation, and is co-chair of the Voice Science Advisory Committee of the National Association of Teachers of Singing.
 In 2010 he received the Van L. Lawrence Fellowship, a prestigious national award in recognition of his contributions to the field of teaching singing and the use of voice science.
 Dr. Meyer’s students have won numerous awards and have sung in major venues worldwide.